bulletmark/pystand/README.md

-    show                Show versions available from a release. path                Show path prefix to installed version base directory. cache               Show size of release download caches.
+    show                Show versions available from a release. path                Show path prefix to installed version base directory. cache               Show size of release download caches. uv                  Run a uv command using a version of python installed by pystand.
+    uvx                 Run a program using uvx and a version of python installed by pystand.

 Some commands offer aliases as shown in parentheses above.
 Note you can set default starting global options in ~/.config/pystand-flags.conf.